-- Frequent investments in the renovation and appearance of the properties, varying and adapting the mix, upgrading the existing properties and realizing the available rights therein
+- Making frequent investments in the upgrading and appearance of the properties, diversification and adjustment of the mix, improvement of the existing properties and exhaustion of the existing rights therein.

-- Continued investment in development of a strong and effective loyalty program (‘MY OFER’) and creation of marketing activities through cooperation with the Company’s customers
+- Continuing to invest in the development of a strong and effective customer club, “My Ofer”, and creating marketing campaigns in collaboration with the Company’s customers.

-- Conservation of financial strength through extension of the average duration of the debt, reducing financing costs and maintaining direct access to the capital market
+- Maintaining the financial robustness while extending the average duration of the debt, reducing financing costs and maintaining direct access to the capital market.

-- Continued development and construction of projects according to original time tables
+- Continuing the development and construction of projects according to original schedules.